cal-nlp-class/fa25/_announcements/week-0.md

 ---
 - Lectures: Tues/Thurs 11am--12:30pm
 - GSI Office Hours: 4-5pm Wednesday and 9:30-10:30am Friday, on Zoom (see Edstem for link)
-- Professor Office Hours: 12:30-1pm, in the courtyard outside Morgan 101
+- Professor Office Hours: 12:30-1pm after lecture, in the courtyard outside Morgan 101
 - **If you are a Berkeley student who isn't enrolled but would like to enroll, please join the Edstem to view details on enrollment policies.**
 - Edstem link (only accessible to Berkeley accounts): [https://edstem.org/us/join/BfhEtz](link) -- contains links to bCourses, Gradescope, Kaggle, etc.
 - This schedule is tentative, as are all assignment release dates and deadlines.